Diocese of Antipolo

+History

 On January 24, 1983, during his Angelus message, Pope John Paul II announced the creation of the Diocese of Antipolo, which would encompass the whole province of Rizal, the entire Marikina, and part of Pasig (Barangays Dela Paz, Santolan, Manggahan, Rosario, and Santa Lucia, which altogether formed the Vicariate of Santo Tomas de Villanueva, now belonging to the Diocese of Pasig).
 It is an area that was previously known in the Archdiocese of Manila as the Ecclesiastical District of Eastern Rizal.
-The diocese was canonically established on the June 25, 1983 and is a suffragan of the said archdiocese.
+A suffragan of the said archdiocese, the diocese was canonically established on June 25, 1983.

 The first bishop of Antipolo was Protacio G. Gungon.
 On December 3, 2001, he was succeeded by Crisostomo Yalung as the second bishop, followed by Gabriel V. Reyes, former Bishop of Kalibo in Aklan, as the third bishop.
 Bishop Reyes was assisted by the then-auxiliary and later coadjutor bishop, Francisco M. De Leon, who was named his successor and fourth bishop effective September 10, 2016.

 The diocese had its First Diocesan Synod in 1993 held at Saint Michael's Retreat House in Antipolo City.
 The diocese has experienced some jurisdictional changes since the time the Diocese of Pasig was created, whereby six parishes within the civil boundaries of Pasig were given to the new local church, together with seven diocesan priests serving in them.